-In the poorest countries, the impact of Covid-19 on poverty is worsening.
-This is despite aggregate trends suggesting that in 2021 the rate of global poverty reduction returned to its pre-COVID level (Gerszon et al., 2021).
+In the poorest countries, the impact of Covid-19 on poverty is worsening despite aggregate trends suggesting that in 2021, the rate of global poverty reduction returned to its pre-COVID level (Gerszon et al., 2021).
+There is still a huge amount of uncertainty around poverty estimates and the aggregate prediction hides vast regional inequality.
 Declines in poverty are predicted to occur in high- and middle-income countries (HIC, UMIC, LMIC), particularly countries in South Asia (SAR) and East Asia & Pacific (EAP).
-In contrast in LICs, poverty is predicted to increase in 2021 by 2.7% compared to the pre-pandemic projection of a 0.2% increase.
+In contrast, low-income countries (LIC) and countries in Sub-Saharan Africa (SSA) are expected to see further increases in poverty in 2021.
+For LICs, poverty is predicted to increase in 2021 by 2.7% compared to the pre-pandemic projection of a 0.2% increase.

-Governments world-wide have aggressively expanded social protection programmes, and cash transfers have been their principal tool.
+Governments world-wide have aggressively expanded social protection programs and cash transfers have been their principal tool (Gentilini et al., 2020).
+From March 2020 to May 2021: